 We now have three important authorities obstructing the Commission investigation from positions of power and the official evidence that is verified indicts their actions.
 Most unreliable claims were easily disputed by officials; these claims were used often to impugn detractors with greater evidence.
 Unproven claims and myths still prevent some from accepting most verified evidence but only substantial proof shall decide these events.
 The Commission had no chance to appreciate what the all the evidence would infer and its evidentiary problems are consequential.
 Despite all the official criticism great analysis and substantial contending evidence thrives in many places.
 The advance of the Information Age will not slow the process and not reassuring claims but decisive proof shall eventually prevail.

-In time new evidence shall be revealed that supports or detracts from various ideas and hypotheses.
-However, researchers, historians, experts, and the public can possibly gather enough documents to provide a true preponderance of evidence.
-Not merely the limited and not always relevant exhibits the President’s Commission was allowed to review.
+In time, new evidence will be revealed that supports or detracts from various ideas and hypotheses but researchers, historians, experts, and the public can possibly gather enough documents to provide a true preponderance of evidence.
+Not merely the limited and not always relevant exhibits the President’s Commission was allowed to review but a more expansive collection of verifiable facts despite their inferences.
 It shall require the inspection of the millions of files and the willingness to cast aside the unproven for the probable.

 i.
 House Select Committee on Assassinations, Segregated CIA Collection, Cable: The following is a round-up of US ARMY recruitment program for, Microfilm Reel 63 (CRC), September 29, 1962, National Archives and Records Administration Identification Number: 104-10228-10323